cdnik/cdnik/README.md

-## Hi there 👋
+## Greetings and salutations! 👋

 ## 👨‍💻 Introduction
-I'm a creative technologist with over 17 years of experience crafting web solutions and guiding businesses through digital transformations.
+I'm a creative technologist with over 17 years of experience guiding businesses through digital transformations.
 Since **2007**, I’ve been hands-on with front-end development and CMS integration.

 Trusted by startups and established enterprises to completely revamp their digital presence, from **strategic restructuring** to **redesigning and rebuilding** their web platforms from the ground up.